jouni/j-elements/docs/component/field.md

 It handles accessibility for you automatically, without the need to manually use `id` and `for` attributes to bind the label and the field, as well as showing validation error messages (and making them accessible as well).

-> The label is currently announces twice on VoiceOver on macOS Safari.

 ## Label
 ```html,live
 <j-field>